camerond/camerondaigle/posts/three-types-of-meetings.md

 If the meeting is too small, you're risking "why wasn't I consulted"-type messages later.
-If it's too big, you're risking folks not feeling like their voice is heard, or simply giving them more meeting fatigue when they could be doing something else.
+If it's too big, you're risking folks not feeling like their voice is heard, giving them meeting fatigue when they could be doing something else.

 ### Decision Meetings: The Power Dynamic